The membership site and online course business model isn’t limited to big businesses with giant revenue streams.

 5. Distribute updates and notifications for all clients

-When you create your coaching portal membership site, you will create one offering with individual pages restricted to each individual user, but your main page can be used to share resources central to all coaching clients.
+When you create your coaching portal membership site, you will create one offering with individual pages restricted to each individual user, but your main page can be used to share resources central to all coaching clients, regardless of their business size.

 This setup makes it easy to post notifications or add new content that all clients of your coaching clients should receive.
 You won’t need to add the material to each coaching client’s individual pages.

 All of your coaching clients will have access to that main page controlled by an access tag.
-You can use this same tag to queue all of your coaching clients into a follow-up email campaign inside your CRM so you don’t have to email each one individually with the same information.
+You can use this same tag to queue all of your coaching clients into a follow-up email campaign inside your CRM where you can leverage various business resources.
+This way, you don’t have to email each one individually with the same information.

 6. Create a place for clients to ask questions